 Types of photodiode

 There are many types of photodiodes out there in the market.
-All of them are working over the same basic principles.
+All of them are working on the same basic principles.
 Each type has a smaller modification to improve the quality of the photodiode.
 The classification of photodiodes by functionality and construction.

 PN photodiode